ysbsb/gazebo_rl_examples/README.md

-# Moving cube robot q-learning using open ai gym in gazebo
+# Moving cube robot q-learning using open ai gym in ros and gazebo

 Moving cube example using open ai gym in ros gazebo.